YasmineBB/cycle-changes-tracker/README.md

 #### Menstruation Symptoms Tracker

+Once the user selects to proceed to log their symptoms, they are asked:

+- *Are you on your period today?
+Y / N*

 Upon the user selecting (Y) to being on their period, they are then presented with a selection of questions related to their menstrual phase.

 They are asked questions regarding the level of pain and flow they are experiencing and whether they have experienced that level before.
+At each question the user input is validated and error messages are presented if the wrong data is input.

+PIC

 #### Any Other Phase Symptoms Tracker

 Upon selecting 'N' to being on their period, the user is provided a sequence of questions related to any other symptoms they may be experiencing.
 I have included only two of the many symptoms women can experience, which are regarding spotting and pain.
 The user is asked if they are experiencing and pain or spotting and if they have experienced those things before.

+The data from both sequences of questions are then sent to the worksheet.

+#### View Your Symptoms

+From the dashboard, the user is provided with the option to view the symptoms they have logged to date.

 ### Future Features to Implement